HomeEnterprise ITArtificial IntelligenceEnterprises shift from AI pilots to AI-native operations, says STL Digital CEO Naveen Bolalingappa

 “Clients increasingly look for measurable value and industry depth instead of scale or manpower,” Bolalingappa said, pointing to a broader re-evaluation of traditional IT services models.

-On how low-code, no-code platforms and AI agents are reshaping innovation inside organisations, he said, these tools are enabling business users to participate directly in building digital solutions, reducing reliance on central IT teams for every change.
+On how low-code, no-code platforms and AI agents are reshaping innovation inside organisations, he said, these tools are enabling business users to participate directly in building digital solutions, reducing on central IT teams for every change.

 “With low code, no code, and AI agents enabling business users to participate directly in innovation, IT teams will take on the role of strategic enablers,” he said, adding that their focus will increasingly be on platform governance and responsible AI practices.